The Heart of Lawrence College

 - Academic Quiz

-Points accumulated across all these activities determine the inter-house shield winner at the end of the year — a fiercely contested prize that drives house pride and participation throughout the college.
+Points accumulated across all these activities determine the Quaid-e-Azam Shield winner at the end of the year — a fiercely contested prize that drives house pride and participation throughout the college.